timthescrub/mt2022/week11-ass1.4/README.md

     * Care and attention to detail.

-    * Thought for the reader.
+    * Thought for the reader and live audience in your presentation structure and style.